thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_why_test.md

 # Why test your Puppet code?

-Understanding Resources is fundemantal to understanding how Puppet works.
-Resources are like building blocks (think Lego).
-They can be combined to model the expected state of the systems you manage.
+Understanding ... systems you manage.

 At the end of this course you will be able to:

-* explain what a Puppet resource is.
+* explain
-* create a Puppet resource using proper syntax.
+* create
-* examine resources using the `puppet resource` tool.
+* examine

 ## Video